artuuge/NixOS-files/README.md

 ### smalltalk-mode

 If you wish to experiment with [GNU Smalltalk](http://smalltalk.gnu.org/) using Emacs, you are, probably, going to need the `smalltalk-mode` feature.
 The corresponding Lisp code, as well as an implementation of the `gst` REPL, are, in principle, included in the `gnu-smalltalk` package for NixOS, but some additional set-up is still needed, since Emacs should to be told where to find the files in `/nix/store`.
 It is natural to implement a separate package describing the necessary auto-loads at start-up, so that one can reference it in `emacs-with-packages`.

+### ghcjs-reflex

+This directory shows how to install the [ghcjs](https://github.com/ghcjs/ghcjs) compiler on NixOS, and how to use it in combination with the functional reactive programming platform [Reflex](https://github.com/reflex-frp/reflex-platform).
+This compiler is able to convert a Haskell file into a JavaScript code which can then be run in a browser.
+The standard `ghc` can co-exist with `ghcjs` without a problem.
+All that is needed is to create an additional `ghcWithPackages` wrapper around `ghcjs`.